Niketkumardheeryan/ML-CaPsule/CONTRIBUTING.md

 ### 🧲Pull Requests Review Criteria

-1. Please fill the **[PR Template](https://github.com/Niketkumardheeryan/Hands-on-ML-Basic-to-Advance-/blob/main/.github/pullrequest_template.md)** properly while making a Pull Request.
+1. Please fill the **[PR Template](https://github.com/Niketkumardheeryan/ML-CaPsule/blob/main/.github/pullrequest_template.md)** properly while making a Pull Request.
-2. You must add your code .py file into the respective **folders**.
+2. You must add your code .ipynb file into the respective **folders**.
 3. Your work must be original, written by you not copied from other resources.
-4. You must comment on your code where necessary.
+4. You'll need to comment on your code where necessary.
 5. Follow the proper [style guides](https://google.github.io/styleguide/) for your work.
 6. For any queries or discussions, please feel free to drop a message.